 Here in Southern California, we get a lot of sunshine year-round.
 But what happens during “May Gray” and “June Gloom”?
 Is solar such a good investment if you live near the beach and wake up to a heavy marine layer each morning?

 Solar panels work best when they receive direct sunlight, but just because a few clouds are in the sky doesn’t mean solar panels stop working.
-According to Energy Sage, cloudy days reduce solar panel efficiency down to an estimated 10 – 25% of normal power output.
+According to Eco Watch, cloudy days reduce solar panel efficiency down to an estimated 10 – 25% of normal power output.

 Does this mean you shouldn’t invest in solar panels if you live near the shore?
 Not at all!
 The marine layer burns off by the afternoon, providing your panels with plenty of sunshine.
 If you live in a cloudier destination, you’ll simply need to purchase a larger solar system to make up for the cloudy days.